Lab Tests Reference Library

 C4

-C4 is a complement protein involved in immune complex clearance.
-Low C4 with low C3 strongly suggests active lupus.
-C4 can also be low in hereditary angioedema.
+C4 (Complement component 4) is an early-pathway complement protein involved in immune complex clearance.
+It is part of the classical complement pathway.
+Low C4 with low C3 is the hallmark of active lupus (SLE).
+C4 can also be low in hereditary angioedema (HAE) — a rare but life-threatening condition of recurrent swelling.

 Immunoglobulin G